Ismail020/ToDo-app-front-end/README.md

 ### First time setup

 <br/><br/>
-❗️ Make sure to have the back-end [(back-end repo)](https://github.com/Ismail020/ToDo-app-back-end) up and running before running the front-end ❗️
+❗️ Make sure to have the [back-end](https://github.com/Ismail020/ToDo-app-back-end) up and running before running the front-end ❗️
 <br/><br/>

 Clone the repository to your device and cd into it